 The complete hyper-parameters for Nullu across different models in our experiments are as follows.
 Specifically, there are three major hyper-parameters that can be actively adjusted to optimize Nullu's effectiveness across different models:

-\begin{enumerate} \item Editing Layers $\ell$: For all models, the editing layers range from 16 to 31. \item The Selected Top-\textit{k} singular vector: The number of top-\textit{k} singular vectors selected varies depending on the model.
+\begin{enumerate} \item Editing Layers $\ell$: For all models, the editing layers are specified by $\ell \in \text{range}(16,32)$. \item The Selected Top-\textit{k} singular vector: The number of top-\textit{k} singular vectors selected varies by model.
 We use the value 4 for LLaVA-1.5 on both CHAIR and POPE.
 Similarly, we use 8 for MiniGPT-4 on the evaluated two datasets.
 For mPLUG-Owl2, we use 32 on CHAIR and 16 on POPE. \item Num-beams: This parameter also differs across models.
 It is set to 3 for both LLaVA-1.5 and MiniGPT-4, while for mPLUG-Owl2, it is set to 1. \end{enumerate} For the comparison of Nullu with SOTAs methods specifically designed for OH mitigation, the evaluation code is built based on the public repository of HALC~\cite{chen2024halc}\footnote{\url{https://github.com/BillChan226/HALC}}.
-Specifically, the hyper-parameters for HALC, DoLa~\cite{chuang2023dola}, OPERA~\cite{huang2024opera} and VCD~\cite{leng2024mitigating} are reported in Table~\ref{tab:hyperparameter_halc}, Table~\ref{tab:hyperparameter_dola}, Table~\ref{tab:hyperparameter_opera} and Table~\ref{tab:hyperparameter_vcd}, respectively.
-For each of these baselines, we follow their official implementations and utilize the pre-trained models and configurations provided in their respective repositories, as outlined in their papers, to reproduce the reported results.
+Specifically, the hyper-parameters for HALC, VCD~\cite{leng2024mitigating}, DoLa~\cite{chuang2023dola} and OPERA~\cite{huang2024opera} are reported in Table~\ref{tab:hyperparameter_halc}, Table~\ref{tab:hyperparameter_vcd}, Table~\ref{tab:hyperparameter_dola} and Table~\ref{tab:hyperparameter_opera}, respectively.
+For each baseline, we follow the official implementation and use the pre-trained models and configurations from their respective repositories to reproduce the reported results.